 Ansvar continues to be in a strong financial position.
-Its Prescribed Capital Amount increased to 3.29 times the APRA minimum during the year which is significantly above the industry average and its financial strength rating from its rating agency, A.M.
-Best, was reaffirmed as "Excellent" or A-.
+At 31 December 2015, its Prescribed Capital Amount was 2.89 times the APRA minimum which was significantly above the industry average.
+In March 2015, its financial strength rating from its rating agency, A.M.
+Best, was reaffirmed as "Excellent" / A-.